Part of speech: noun

 Did you Know?

-You can use "appurtenance" to describe specific objects or use it in a general sense to talk about equipment associated with a particular category.
-In a specific sense, these items are supplemental accessories.
-In a general sense, they’re more like qualifiers.
-These items designate a type of person or activity.
+You can use "appurtenance" to describe specific objects or in a general sense to talk about equipment associated with a particular category.
+In a specific sense, these items are supplemental accessories, such as the extra appurtenances for a stand mixer.
+In a general sense, these items can designate a type of person or activity, such as a garage with all the appurtenances of motorcycle riding.